msainio/yle-ngrams-2024/README.md

 | Inari Sámi    | 46            |
 | Skolt Sámi    | 46            |

-The n-gram frequency distributions are serialized in JSON format.
+The *n*-gram frequency distributions are serialized in JSON format.
 Due to the size of the Finnish data, the Finnish files are supplied in ZIP format.
 You can run the `scripts/decompress.sh` file to decompress them for analysis.

 ## Usage

-You can use the `get_collocation_finder` and `get_word_fd` functions from `src/collocations.py` to load n-gram frequency distributions to memory and construct an NLTK `FreqDist`, `BigramCollocationFinder` or `TrigramCollocationFinder` object.
+You can use the `get_collocation_finder` and `get_word_fd` functions from `src/collocations.py` to load *n*-gram frequency distributions to memory and construct an NLTK `FreqDist`, `BigramCollocationFinder` or `TrigramCollocationFinder` object.
 For general information on how to use these objects, see NLTK example usage for